Golden Earring (album)

 Golden Earring is the sixth album by Dutch rock band Golden Earring, released in 1970 on Polydor Records.
 Fans may refer to it as the Wall of Dolls due to the cover artwork.
 This is the first Golden Earring album with drummer Cesar Zuiderwijk as a member.
+It is also the first release with Barry Hay songwriting credits.

+In April 2026, Red Bullet Productions released the eighth installment of their Golden Earring Remastered & Expanded reissue series, supervised by Red Bullet catalog and band archivist Wouter Bessels.
+The album was remastered from the original first-generation master tapes, and includes three bonus tracks: the US single version of "Back Home" and both sides of the non-album single "Holy Holy Life" b/w "Jessica" from February 1971.
+New liner notes were written by Golden Earring biographer and archivist Jeroen Ras.